 The lubrication circuit path chosen within the engine bay needs to ensure that oil temperature at the inlet of the supercharger never exceeds 80°C (176°F) as higher inlet oil temperature will damage the supercharger.
-Therefore, it is recommendable to locate the cooling elements (main cooler and canister) in well ventilated areas.
+Therefore, it is advised to locate the cooling elements (main cooler and canister) in well ventilated location.
 The oil cooler alone should be able to cool the oil sufficiently.

-The supercharger must be positioned above all oil system components (filter, canister, oil cooler and oil lines) in order to prevent any potential oil leakage from the supercharger.
+The supercharger must be positioned above all oil system components (filter, canister, oil cooler and oil lines) to prevent any potential oil leakage from the supercharger.
 Remember that the canister needs to be accessible for service and maintenance purposes.

-When routing the oil supply and return lines, care must be taken to prevent cracks and cuts on the oil lines since leakage could result in permanent damage of supercharger system and/or other systems in the vehicle.
+When routing the oil lines, care must be taken to prevent kinks, rubbing and cuts on the oil lines since leakage could result in permanent damage of supercharger system and/or other systems in the vehicle.
 To avoid problems, follow these specifications:

-- The oil lines and the oil system components (filter, canister and cooler) must be placed below or level with the supercharger shaft - Oil lines must be routed in safe distance from the exhaust system or other hot parts to prevent excessive heating of the oil and wear of the oil hoses - Make sure there is clearance to other moving parts such as the ventilator fan, belts and pulleys - When creating the oil circuit, use only Rotrex standard oil hoses - Always use special hose scissor or a sharp knife when cutting the oil hoses to prevent damage of the hoses during mounting.
-If a hose is damaged during assembly, it must be replaced - To prevent restricted oil flow only use large radius bends and make sure there are no kinks in the oil line routing - Engine vibration and movement must be taken into account when routing the oil lines - It is important to place the oil cooler where external clogging (debris, stones, sand etc.) can be prevented.
-If the cooler is clogged it loses function and will potentially overheat the supercharger which will lead to failure - During assembly it is important to prevent debris and other contamination entering the oil system - Maximum oil system length (including the oil cooler and canister) is 6.0 m - Maximum allowable elevation between oil system components is 1.0 m
+- The oil lines and the oil system components (filter, canister and cooler) must be placed below or level with the supercharger shaft - Oil lines must be routed in safe distance from the exhaust system or other hot parts to prevent excessive heating of the oil and melting of the oil hoses - Make sure there is clearance to other moving parts such as the radiator fan, belts, and pulleys - When creating the oil circuit, use only Rotrex standard oil hoses - Always use special hose cutters or a sharp knife when cutting the oil hoses to prevent damage of the hoses during mounting.
+If a hose is damaged during assembly, it must be replaced.
+Using saws, grinders or other abrasive cutters is prohibited - To prevent restricted oil flow only use large radius bends and make sure there are no kinks in the oil lines - Engine vibration and movement must be considered when routing the oil lines - It is important to place the oil cooler where the risk of clogging (debris, stones, sand etc.) can is minimal.
+If the cooler is clogged it loses function and will overheat the supercharger, leading to failure - During assembly it is important to prevent debris and other contamination from entering the oil system - Maximum oil system length (including the oil cooler and canister) is 6.0 m - Maximum allowable elevation between oil system components is 1.0 m

 Failure to comply with these specifications can compromise the overall reliability and may result in permanent damage of the supercharger and/or other systems in the application.
-If the application requires customized oil routing (not using the parts included in the Rotrex package seen in this section 4.4), please contact your Rotrex supplier.
+If the application requires customized oil routing (not using the parts included in the Rotrex package seen in Section 4.4), please contact your Rotrex supplier.

-4.4.2 Installation, startup and maintenance
+4.4.2 Installation, start-up, and maintenance